IgniteUI/igniteui-docfx/jp/components/hierarchicalgrid/hierarchical_grid.md

 The igxHierarchicalGrid can be stylized through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
 The grid's [theme]({environment:sassApiUrl}/index.html#function-igx-grid-theme) exposes a wide variety of properties, which allow the customization of many of the aspects of the grid.

 #### Importing global theme
-To begin the styling of the predefined group by feature layout, one needs to import the `index` file, where all styling functions and mixins are located.
+To begin the styling of the predefined hierarchical grid layout, one needs to import the `index` file, where all styling functions and mixins are located.

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index'